notanaveragelifter/BE-engineer-assignment/README.md

 - **Proxy Errors**: Ensure the proxy is reachable and correctly configured.
 - **Authentication Errors**: Ensure you're using the correct static token (`"static-token"`) for authentication.

-## License

-This project is open source and available under the MIT License.

----

-Let me know if you need further assistance!